Sigurdmazanti/portfoliov2/README.md

 # Portfolio v2

 It's a bit empty.. for now :)
+I'm working on this site almost daily, but I am currently prioritizing exams.
-But if you're curious, it was built using GSAP, Barba.js, bundled & minified with Webpack and packaged with NPM.
+If you're curious, it was built using GSAP, Barba.js, bundled & minified with Webpack and packaged with NPM.